Circular (Yet Sound) Proofs: Preliminaries

-In almost all classical examples in the literature, inference rules have a single consequent formula.
-The reason for this is that for classical (i.e., non-circular) proofs one may simply split a rule with $s$ consequent formulas into $s$ different single-consequent rules, with little conceptual change.
-However, for circular proofs a specific rule with two consequent formulas will play an important role; this is the \emph{symmetric weakening}, or \emph{split}, rule:

-In all these examples the formulas $C$, $D$, and $A$ could be the empty formula $\emptyformula$ or its complement~$\fullformula$.
+These are the standard inference rules of a Tait-style calculus for propositional logic \cite{Tait1968}.
+The rules are called \emph{axiom}, \emph{cut}, \emph{introduction of conjunction}, and \emph{weakening}, respectively.
 An \emph{instance} of an inference rule is obtained from applying a substitution to its variables.
-Note that every instance of a rule is a rule itself, which has its own antecendent and consequent formulas.
+Note that every instance of a rule is a rule itself, which has its own premise formulas and conclusion formulas.

+In almost all classical examples in the literature, inference rules have a single conclusion formula.
+The reason for this is that for classical (i.e., non-circular) proofs one may simply split a rule with~$s$ conclusion formulas into~$s$ different single-conclusion rules, with little conceptual change.
+However, for circular proofs a specific rule with two conclusion formulas will play an important role; this is the \emph{symmetric weakening}, or \emph{split}, rule:

+When we apply~\eqref{eqn:splitrule} we say that we split~$C$ on~$A$.
+In all these examples the formulas~$C$,~$D$, and~$A$ could be a single literal, the empty formula~$\emptyformula$, or its complement~$\fullformula$.

-Fix a set $\mathscr{R}$ of inference rules, a set $A_1,\ldots,A_m$ of \emph{hypothesis formulas}, and a \emph{goal} or \emph{apodosis formula} $A$.
-A \emph{proof of $A$ from $A_1,\ldots,A_m$} is a finite sequence of formulas that ends in~$A$ and such that each formula in the sequence is either contained in $A_1,\ldots,A_m$, or is one of the consequent formulas of an instance of an inference rule in $\mathscr{R}$ that has all its antecedent formulas appearing earlier in the sequence.
-A \emph{refutation of $A_1,\ldots,A_m$} is a proof of the empty formula $\emptyformula$ from $A_1,\ldots,A_m$.
-The \emph{length} of the proof is the length of the sequence, and its \emph{size} is the sum of the sizes of the formulas in the sequence.
+Fix a set~$\mathscr{R}$ of inference rules, a set~$A_1,\ldots,A_m$ of \emph{hypothesis formulas}, and a \emph{goal formula}~$A$.
+A \emph{proof of~$A$ from~$A_1,\ldots,A_m$}, also called a \emph{derivation}, is a finite sequence of formulas that ends in~$A$ and such that each formula in the sequence is either contained in~$A_1,\ldots,A_m$, or is one of the conclusion formulas of an instance of an inference rule in~$\mathscr{R}$ that has all its premise formulas appearing earlier in the sequence.
+A derivation of~$A$ \emph{from nothing} is also called a \emph{proof of~$A$}.
+A \emph{refutation of~$A_1,\ldots,A_m$} is a derivation of the empty formula~$\emptyformula$ from~$A_1,\ldots,A_m$.
+The \emph{length} of the derivation is the length of the sequence, and its \emph{size} is the sum of the sizes of the formulas in the sequence.